+Fig. 7.

-Figure 7 – Block diagram of the embedded software.
+Block diagram of the embedded software.

 4.2 Reference Generator

-The reference generator produces a unity amplitude sine waveform (or any other selected waveform) with a frequency locked on the input signal (VIN).
-In order to save real-time calculation time, we calculated the sine values in advance and saved them in a lookup table in the memory.
-The table contains 256 values (int16 type) of the complete sine cycle.
-Since we want a 16-bit resolution rather than 8-bit, we performed a real-time linear interpolation between two points in the table.
+The reference generator produces a unity-amplitude sinusoidal waveform (or any other selected waveform) with a frequency locked on the input signal (VIN).
+In order to save on real-time calculation, we calculated the sine values in advance and saved them in a lookup table in memory.
+This table contains 256 values (int16 type) for the complete sine cycle.
+Because we want 16-bit rather than 8-bit resolution, we performed a real-time linear interpolation between adjacent points in the table.

-We use two ECAP unit that contains a 32-bit counter, counting at a rate of 150 MHz, for software implementation of the PLL.
-One unit (ECAP5) is used as a general-purpose free-running clock in a system with a resolution of 6.7 ns, while the second unit (ECAP1) is used to lock in the input frequency.
+For software implementation of the PLL, we use two ECAP units that contain a 32-bit counter, counting at a rate of 150 MHz.
+One unit (ECAP5) is used as a general-purpose free-running clock in a system with a resolution of 6.7 ns, while the second (ECAP1) is used to lock in the input frequency.
 In addition to polarity, the VIN polarity detector calculates the period (frequency) of the input signal and its phase relative to the output voltage and current.
-Also, the detector captures the time stamp of the zero-crossing event (from ECAP5).
+Furthermore, the detector captures the time stamp of the zero-crossing event (from ECAP5).

-Using DSP’s TIMER0 unit, we generate two additional lower priority interrupts every 25 us (Int25) and 200 us (Int200).
+Using the DSP’s TIMER0 unit, we generate two additional lower-priority interrupts, every 25 μs (Int25) and 200 μs (Int200).
 In the Int200 interrupt service routine (ISR), we perform closed-loop control of the ECAP1 period value to lock on the input voltage period time.
-This process gives us a result where the value of ECAP1 represents the relative time of the input voltage cycle.
-Using this value, we get the pure mathematical sine value of the synthesized waveform from the lookup table.
+This process gives us a result in which the value of ECAP1 represents the relative time of the input voltage cycle.
+Using this value, we obtain the pure mathematical sine value of the synthesized waveform from the lookup table.

 4.3 Closed-Loop Control – PID

 The most significant procedure in the program is the closed-loop control of the output voltage.
 Remember that our switching rate is 150 kHz, while the input's voltage frequency is 50 to 60 Hz.
 That is, the control frequency is 2500 to 3000 times greater than the controlled signal frequency.
 We have used dynamic loop gain to compensate for the alternating nature of the signal, so we can treat the input signal as constant (DC voltage) in the switching frequency time interval.
-Therefore, at any short time interval, we will treat the converter as a dc to dc converter, considering all the possibilities mentioned earlier.
-Therefore, the output voltage will be equal to the input voltage multiples by the duty cycle at each short interval.
-The duty cycle, in our system, is virtually defined as a real number (R) between 0 and 150 percent (0.0-1.5).
-Since the input voltage and the output voltage are continuously measured at a high rate, the DSP can determine in real-time the working mode in which the converter works - buck or boost; so that the output voltage maintains the expression: VOUT = R * VIN in the entire range of R values.
-Figure 8 describes the block diagram of the control loop, which includes the transfer functions of all the elements in the loop.
-The control function gets the instantaneous value of the synthesized waveform F(t), the desired amplitude of output voltage VM, and the peak detection of input voltage VPEAK.
+Therefore, for any short time interval, we can treat the converter as a DC-to-DC converter, considering all the possibilities mentioned earlier.
+Therefore, the output voltage will be equal to the input voltage multiplied by the duty cycle for each short interval.
+In our system, the duty cycle is defined virtually as a real number (R) between 0 and 150 percent (0.0–1.5).
+Because the input and output voltages are continuously measured at a high rate, the DSP can determine in real time the working mode in which the converter is operating: buck or boost, so that the output voltage maintains the expression VOUT = R * VIN over the entire range of values of R. Fig. 8 depicts the block diagram of the control loop, which includes the transfer functions of all the elements in the loop.
+The control function obtains the instantaneous value of the synthesized waveform F(t), the desired amplitude of the output voltage VM, and the detected peak of the input voltage VPEAK.
 The peak value, and the RMS values of the voltages and currents, are calculated continuously in the Int200 ISR.